By Dr Harry Hiniadis

 Infertility is classified into two types:

-- Primary infertility if there was no previous pregnancy (approximately 40% of infertile couples).
+- Primary female infertility if there was no previous pregnancy (approximately 40% of infertile couples).

 - Secondary infertility if there was a previous pregnancy whatever the outcome (approximately 60% of infertile couples).